Tag: truth

 Jesus knew what Judas would do, but he washed his feet.

 Why keep focusing on this?
 Why keep repeating, “…but he washed his feed?”
-There is a general feeling of , even of , going on.
-Families are ripping themselves apart over politics and policies.
-Families and friends are allowing those who are not in a personal relationship with them to define their relationships with others.
+There is a general feeling of fear, even of , going on.
+Families are ripping themselves apart over and policies.
+Families and friends are allowing those who are not in a personal with them to define their with .

 Judas Iscariot chose to betray Jesus.
 Judas could have repented (and some argue that he indirectly did).
 Would Jesus still forgive him despite his betrayal?
 Jesus washed his feet.